Reading time: 6 minutes

 You could say this is in contradiction with the back to basics from above.
 Living the day.
 Not wanting to solve or achieve everything right now.
 For me it isn’t.
 As Bløf mentions so beautifully on my collage, how far you go has nothing to do with distance.
 If you want to make a new beginning, do it today.
 Live your authentic self and allow yourself to be anything but perfect.
 Find ways to skip the thinking.
 Go back to basics.
 And collect as many miracles as possible.
 I guarantee you that you will not only be happier, but that it will also enhance your performance level as a professional.

 Remember, it is scientifically proven that the most successful people aren’t the ones working the most hours in a day.

 This is my new beginning.
-September 1st 2016.
+My September 1st.
 And whether you read this today, next week or in a year, every day is a new beginning.
 And I will keep looking at my collage and take my little daily message from it.
 Who knows, if I would have written this tomorrow, it could have been a whole different story ;-) For those of you interested I’m adding a picture of my collage below.
 Although most of it is in Dutch, I’m curious.
 What do you see today?
 And what is your new beginning?